simpledataops/cesium-scheduler/docs/index.md

 Following are the requirements for running Tex:
 * Tex is designed to run on JRE 1.8 (any JVM > 1.8 is good enough)
 * Tex does not need to be run as root.
-* The JVM will consume about 512 MB of RAM
+* The JVM will consume about 512 MB of RAM but can take upto 1 GB of ram if a large number of long running workflows are being run.
 * The machine where tex runs requires outbound internet action to reach Cesium Ops's cloud servers.
 * Tex will not open any inbound ports on your machine and does not require changes to inbound rules on your firewall.
 * Tex requires bash to be available if there are bash tasks that need to be executed
 * Tex requires Python 3 and pip to be available if there are Python tasks to be executed.
+If tex

+## Installation

+The task executor can be run on Windows or any flavor of Linux.
+Here are the recommended best practices to run tex securely:
+* Create a separate user in your OS just for running tex
+* Unzip, setup and run task executor in a folder/path appropriate for your OS (for example `/opt/cesium/tex/` on linux)
+* Make sure the folder is only accessible to the user created specifically to run tex.
+This ensure no other users can modify the files, read any configs specific to tex or see any sensitive information in the logs.

 ## Running Tex